Imam-Abubakar/Imam-Abubakar/README.md

 # 👋 Hey, I'm Imam Abubakar!
-I'm a full-stack developer with a focus on blockchain technology and MERN Stack web development.
+I'm a software developer based in the vibrant city of Doha, Qatar.
+With nearly 7 years of professional experience working with various technologies for full stack web, game and mobile development, I strive to build solutions that helps individuals, businesses and companies grow.
+Let's collaborate and bring your ideas to life.
 I've worked on projects in marketing, education, e-commerce, real estate, and blockchain industries.

 🔧 Main Tech Stack: JavaScript, Solidity, React(Next.js), Node.js, Express, MongoDB, PostgreSQL 🎨 Besides coding, I enjoy photography, design, and content creation.